A conjecture on the relationship between critical residual entropy and finite temperature pseudo-transitions of one-dimensional models: Residual entropy and pseudo-transition

-Usually, when ground state degeneracy is unequal, it is enough to use \eqref{eq:gen-eq-ws-1}.
-Nevertheless, when the ground state degeneracy is identical, we need to use eq.\eqref{eq:gen-eq-ws}.
-If higher energies demand to find pseudo-critical temperature, is better to consider the full expression \eqref{eq:w1-w2}.
+Usually, when the degeneracies in the ground states are unequal, it is enough to use \eqref{eq:gen-eq-ws-1}.
+Nevertheless, when the ground state degeneracies are identical, we need to use eq.\eqref{eq:gen-eq-ws}.
+Surely, we can also use the full expression given by \eqref{eq:w1-w2}, which we can readily solve by numerical computation.

-In fig.\ref{fig:QP-dmg} we illustrate schematically a typical pseudo-transition curve given by \eqref{eq:gen-eq-ws-1} and \eqref{eq:gen-eq-ws}.
-Here we remark that only at zero temperature occurs a real transition at $x_{c}$.
+In fig.\ref{fig:QP-dmg} we schematically illustrate a typical pseudo-transition curve given by eq.\eqref{eq:w1-w2}.
+Here, we remark that a true phase transition occurs only at zero temperature and for a given critical point $x_{c}$.

-In ref.\cite{karlova} a similar approach was considered, when analyzing the maximum of the peak for the specific heat, and to relate the height of the peak with the degeneracy of the ground state.
+In ref.\citep{karlova} a similar approach was considered when analyzing the maximum peak for the specific heat, and the peak height is related to the degeneracy of the ground state energy.

+In summary, the most interesting result from the above study leads to the following conjecture: If zero-temperature residual entropy is continuous at a critical point at least from the one-sided limit, then we can observe vestiges of finite temperature pseudo-transition near the critical point.

+Residual entropy, as illustrated in fig.\ref{fig:entropy-T0}a is a differentiable two-sided function\citep{bk-stewart} at a critical point \eqref{eq:Sc-contns}.
+Due to the differentiability of residual entropy, as soon as temperature increases, entropy should increase smoothly around $x_{c}$, bringing relevant information from adjacent ground state phases without significant disturbances.

+Similarly, residual entropy described by fig.\ref{fig:entropy-T0}b is a one-sided differentiable function at a critical point\eqref{eq:Sc-dscntns}.
+Therefore, as in the previous case, the one-sided differentiability takes into account relevant information about the adjacent ground states, which should persist without significant disturbance as temperature increases.

+In contrast, the discontinuous entropy given by eq.\eqref{eq:S-sntd} is a non-differentiable function at a critical point.
+Therefore, we observe as soon as the temperature increases, the adjacent phases near the critical point stretched around critical residual entropy (single point), destroying any evidence of zero-temperature phase transition as temperature increases.
+So we do not observe a pseudo-transition at finite temperature.